-- If the filling is not enough for repairing a decayed tooth, a dental cap is placed for support and coverage.
+- If the filling is not enough for repairing a decayed tooth, a dental crown is placed for support and coverage.

-- The cap can also help in protecting worn out teeth.
+- The crown can also help in protecting worn out teeth.

-- The cap can hold the broken parts of a cracked tooth together.
+- The crown can hold the broken parts of a cracked tooth together.

 - They are used as anchors in a dental bridge.

 - A misshaped and discolored tooth can be covered with a dental crown

 A dental crown is made of tooth-colored ceramic, metal alloys, or porcelain fused to metal.
 The crown you receive depends on the location and condition of the affected tooth.

 It takes two visits to receive a dental crown.
 During the first visit, the dentist will remove the damaged portion and the tooth will be reshaped for accommodating the dental cap.
 Some tooth structure will also be filed for placing the crown.